-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno, Congressman Neal, Police Commissioner Clapprood and other elected officials joined together with religious and faith leaders and members of our community held a prayer vigil for hope and healing on the front steps of City Hall
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Mayor Sarno joined together with protestors and marched from Central High School to the Springfield Police Department in solidarity in support of justice and reform from the death of Mr. George Floyd - o Mayor Sarno and Police Commissioner Clapprood to schedule a community roundtable discussion, as has been done in the past, to continue dialog about the relationship between the SPD and Communities of Color while maintaining the many bridges that have been built over the last ten (10) years - Mayor Sarno and Police Commissioner Clapprood, with the wishes of the family, attended a private remembrance ceremony for Officer Kevin Ambrose.
+This year marked the eighth anniversary of Officer Ambrose's passing.
+A marked cruiser with its blue lights being displayed will be parked by the Memorial Monument that honors all of our police officers who gave the ultimate sacrifice

-- Mayor Sarno issued a letter to the editor and provided comments on the tragic death of George Floyd, and thanking the SPD and peaceful protesters who got their message through in an orderly and peaceful fashion - Mayor Sarno joined with Superintendent of Schools Dan Warwick to proudly announce that the Springfield Public Schools, through Sodexo, have served over One Million meals as part of the city's meals program for Springfield and area students and families due to the COVID-19 Coronavirus pandemic - Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
+- Mayor Sarno joined with State Representative Carlos Gonzalez, Springfield Police Commissioner Clapprood and other local police chiefs and commissioners for a discussion as part of Representative Gonzalez's Black and Latino Caucus - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
 No date for the beginning of Phase II has been announced - o Restaurants and Hotels/Lodging have been identified - Guidance for outdoor dining and service was issued - Checklist and work place safety standards were released - o Pro sports teams will be allowed to practice